netdata/go.d.plugin/modules/unbound/README.md

 -   TCP Handler Buffers in `buffers`

-### Configuration
+## Configuration

-Needs only `address` to server's `remote-control` interface if TLS is disabled or `address` is unix socket.
+This Unbound collector only needs the `address` to aserver's `remote-control` interface if TLS is disabled or `address` is unix socket.
 Otherwise you need to set path to the `control-key-file` and `control-cert-file` files.

-Module tries to auto detect following parameters reading `unbound.conf`:
+The module tries to auto-detect following parameters reading `unbound.conf`:
 -   address
 -   cumulative
 -   use_tls
 -   tls_cert
 -   tls_key

-Module supports both cumulative and non cumulative modes.
-Default is non cumulative.
-If your server has enabled `statistics-cumulative` but module fails to auto detect it (`unbound.conf` is not readable or it is a remote server) you need to set it manually in the configuration file.
+Module supports both cumulative and non-cumulative modes.
+Default is non-cumulative.
+If your server has enabled `statistics-cumulative`, but the module fails to auto-detect it (`unbound.conf` is not readable or it is a remote server), you need to set it manually in the configuration file.

 Here is an example for several servers: